 Climate & Humidity

-A temperate zone for paint to dry involves low humidity and a warm atmosphere with plenty of airflow.
+A temperate zone for latex paint to dry involves low humidity and a warm atmosphere with plenty of airflow.
 Getting as close to this type of environment as possible means that you may only need to wait a couple of hours before putting on a second coat.

-The Type Of Paint
+The Type Of Paint Used

 The Thickness & The Way You Paint

-Thick coats of paint, regardless of type, will take longer to dry.
-As a general rule, multiple thinner layers of paint are better than one thick one.
-The tools you use, such as rollers, can put on thicker coats than using a thin brush or spray paint.
+The tools you use, such as paint roller, can put on thicker coats than using a thin brush or spray paint.
 Consider what tools you want to use carefully, especially if time is limited.

 What Happens If You Apply The Second Coat Of Paint Too Soon?

 While adding a second coat of paint too soon may not seem like a big deal, it could spell big trouble.
-When a second coat is applied too early, your paint job becomes streaky and starts to peel and show uneven color.

 How To Make Paint Drying & Recoating Quicker?
 (Pro Tips)

-Wondering how long to wait for in between coats of paint?
-Besides the tips we have mentioned above, there are a few more ways to help speed up the drying time of your paint job.
-Getting as close to the temperate zone as possible can be helped along by using items such as:
+Wondering how long to wait in between coats of paint?
+Besides the tips we have mentioned above, there are a few more ways to help speed up the drying time of your paint.

-Less waiting around means that you can get the job done sooner with minimal waiting around between coats.
-While you wait for your paint job to dry, we recommend either taking a break or getting other small errands done, depending on the wait time.
+While you wait for your latex paint job to dry, we recommend either taking a break or getting other small errands done, depending on the wait time.
+You can also hire skilled painters for residential and commercial painting services.

 Do you always need two coats of paint?